Leaders: Diane McLean, Annette Tabor & Melissa McDonald

 This is the club for you if you are building habits like:

 - Get a good night’s rest

 - Want to share the journey with friends who are cheering you on

 Eating well + getting plenty of sleep + exercising regularly = Better ability to focus

-We know the best motivator for ADHDers is strong interest aka fun, that’s why this is a club.
+We know the best motivator for ADHDers is strong interest, aka fun.
 Starting a healthy habit doesn’t have to be hard.

-Healthier habits can reduce ADHD symptoms like inattention, hyperactivity, and distractibility, regular routines help your life feel more manageable.
+Healthier habits can reduce ADHD symptoms like inattention, hyperactivity, and distractibility.
+Having regular routines helps you feel like life is more manageable.

-This series will focus on proven strategies and provide support to participants in achieving their wellness goals.
+The group will focus on proven strategies and provide support to achieve our wellness goals.

 - Meetings are energizing and fun

 Join us on Monday evenings for ADDA’s Healthy Habits and the ADHD Brain Group – building wellness one step at a time.